Our Counselling Contract

 please just let me know.
 The only time this would not be possible is if I have been asked by my supervisor or any legal or emergency services to keep them temporarily.

 I hold both public liability and professional indemnity insurance for my Counselling work.
-The insuring body is Axa Insurance PLC.
+The insuring body is Hiscox Insurance Company Limited.

 Contact Outside of Counselling Sessions